PayChan/bitcoin-payment-channels-taxonomy/README.md

 # Bitcoin Payment Channels, A Taxonomy

+The concept of a payment channel in Bitcoin has been around for several years, but recent changes to the protocol (**OP_CHECKLOCKTIMEVERIFY**, **OP_CHECKSEQUENCEVERIFY**, Segregated Witness) have made much more powerful constructions of payment channels possible.

+As far as I'm aware, there haven't been any resources that describe all the different varieties of payment channels possible today.
+Much of the available material is now obsolete and contains overly complex constructions to achieve what is possible today with far more elegant solutions.

-This document is a description of the various kinds of payment channels that are possible in Bitcoin.
-It is a top-to-bottom description of the operation of the channel including the order and exchange of transactions and the the full locking (*scriptPubKey*) and unlocking (*scriptSig*) scripts.
+This document is an attempt to describe the various kinds of payment channels that are possible in Bitcoin.
+It covers:

+- the operation of the channel including the opening (*anchor*) transaction, the commitment states and the channel closing conditions
+- the order and exchange of transactions for commitment state changes
+- the full locking (*scriptPubKey*) and unlocking (*scriptSig*) scripts for all tranactions.

 The reader is assumed to have a knowledge of the format of bitcoin transactions and transaction outputs, the concept of pay-to-[witness-]script-hash and the workings of opcodes and the Script language.
 No prior knowledge of payment channels is assumed.

 A few things the article doesn't cover: